Underwaterui/pokemon-card-game/README.md

-download with the zip download
+download with the zip file